lukecheny/software-walk-through/walk-through.md

 ### I/O Errors
 - [X] Are all inputs to the system validated?
     - No input data sent to the system from the implementation file (srcSAXEventDispatcher.cpp).
+However, parameters for methods are not validated.
 - [X] Are all opened files are closed?
     - No files are opened in the project.
 - [X] Are end-of-file conditions handled correctly?